 A stay of the civil proceedings may be granted if the court considers that there is a real danger of injustice in the criminal proceedings if the civil proceedings continue.
 The overriding principle is one of balancing the interests of justice between the parties.

-Although each case will be considered on its merits, the courts have become increasingly mindful of giving sufficient weight to the practical legal prejudice to an accused, in light of the privilege against self-incrimination, the cost of multiple legal proceedings and the accused's right in the accusatorial process of criminal proceedings not to disclose any aspect of his or her defence.
+For a recent example of the application of these principles in favour of a company charged with a criminal offence, see Australian Securities and Investments Commission v Australia and New Zealand Banking Group Limited [2019] FCA 964.
+Although each case will be considered on its merits, the courts have become increasingly mindful of giving sufficient weight to the practical legal prejudice to an accused, in light of the privilege against self-incrimination, the cost of multiple legal proceedings and the accused's right in the accusatorial process of criminal proceedings not to disclose any aspect of their defence.
+However, in weighing up the risk of prejudice, courts are also prepared to craft orders guarding plaintiffs against the risk of prejudice of a temporary blanket stay of the civil proceedings.

 In an appropriate case, the court may make orders enabling the civil proceedings to progress to a certain point (eg, made ready for hearing), and then be stayed until the criminal proceedings have concluded.
+Alternatively, the court may be willing to order some, but not all, interlocutory steps (eg, service of subpoenas, inspection of documents produced on subpoena or the hearing of any strike out application).
+See, for example, National Australia Bank Limited v Human Group Pty Ltd [2019] NSWSC 1404 and Impiombato v BHP Group Limited [2020] FCA 350.

-2 Forum
+Forum

-In which court should proceedings be brought?
+2 | In which court should proceedings be brought?

 Each state or territory has a court system, and there is also a federal court system.
-There is a hierarchy of courts within each system, with the supreme court being the highest court in each state or territory.
+There is a hierarchy of courts within each system, with the Supreme Court being the highest court in each state or territory.
 The High Court of Australia is the final court of appeal.

 The court in which civil proceedings for the recovery of assets should be brought will depend on a variety of factors, including the amount claimed, the nature of the causes of action and relief sought, connecting factors to the forum and the location of the defendant's known assets.
-Most claims in fraud matters of any significant size or complexity are brought in the relevant state or territory supreme court, all of which hear monetary claims above certain thresholds, as well as claims for equitable relief.
+Most claims in fraud matters of any significant size or complexity are brought in the relevant state or territory Supreme Court, all of which hear monetary claims above certain thresholds, including claims for equitable relief.

-3 Limitation
+Limitation

-What are the time limits for starting civil court proceedings?
+3 What are the time limits for starting civil court proceedings?